remla25-team12/operation/README.md

   ```bash
   minikube tunnel  # keep this terminal tab open for as long as you need to access myapp.local
   ```
+ >**Note**: You may have to wait a few seconds for the pods to be initialized and the Ingress to be set up.
+If you see "no healthy upstream" in the browser, wait a bit longer and refresh the page.

 Then access the application at http://myapp.local